Rust Basics

 Euclidean Distance: 5.196

-This lab builds skills for ML computations, using ndarray
+This lab builds skills for ML computations, using ndarray for efficient vector operations.

 Learning from Official Resources